 The Company has identified stakeholders as those who are impacted by the Group's business and operations as well as those who have a material impact on the Group's business and operations.
 Such stakeholders include, but not limited to, customers, suppliers, employees, investors and regulators.
 The Company has also undertaken a process to determine the economic, environmental, social and governance issues, which are important to these stakeholders.
 The Company engages its stakeholders through various channels to ensure that the business interests of the Group are balanced against the needs and interests of its stakeholders.

-Detailed approach to the stakeholder engagement and materiality assessment is disclosed in the Company's sustainability report FY2022, which is included in Company's Annual Report FY2022.
+Detailed approach to the stakeholder engagement and materiality assessment will be disclosed in the Company's sustainability report FY2023, which will be published to keep stakeholders informed on the Company's business and operations.

 MATERIAL CONTRACTS